 At Waikanae Funeral Home, we understand the personal and financial heartache that such occasions can cause.
-Our fully accredited and experienced staff will work with you at this time to help you arrange services that are both meaningful and affordable.
+Our fully accredited and experienced staff will work with you at this time to help you arrange services that are both meaningful, affordable and within your budget.
 We can also advise where financial assistance may be available in certain circumstances such as War Veteran, ACC and Winz funeral grants where applicable.
 Trust us to walk you through the process.

 Lloyd has previously worked in several industries including footwear manufacturing, forestry, office equipment repairs and as a whiteware service manager.
 These have equipped Lloyd with an ability to meeting people’s needs with solutions and have prepared him for the funeral industry and the challenges that families are faced with in time of need.

-Lloyd is a qualified Embalmer/Funeral Director who has worked actively in the funeral industry for the last 16 years.
+Lloyd is a qualified Embalmer/Funeral Director who has worked actively in the funeral industry for the last 20+ years.

 We have always been proud to be able to care for our client families and their loved ones with our own staff and facilities throughout the entire funeral process.